Azure-Samples/azure-sql-db-vectors-faiss/README.md

 For FAISS also build a containerized REST service and expose FAISS via REST API that can be consumed by T-SQL.

-For KMEANS also creates a T-SQL function to allow approximate search.

 ## Requirements

 You need